ksu-is/Puzzling-Pong-/projectroadmap.md

 5. [x] Change the ball size.
 6. [x] Change the background color.
 7. [x] Change the size of paddles.
-8. [x] Change the color of the paddles.
+8. [x] Change the color of paddles.